Innsbruck isn’t all about the skiing & winter sports. From mountain biking to hiking, here’s how to spend an amazing

 Take some photos of the colourful houses by the river

 Like with a lot of places around Austria, Innsbruck is really bright and colourful.
-However, when the seasons change and it’s summer in Innsbruck then everything becomes so much more beautiful.
+However, when the seasons change and the sun comes out then everything becomes so much more beautiful.

 Go for a cycle around Innsbruck

 While I was in Innsbruck a few people we’re talking about the race already and the city was absolutely buzzing.
 Often there are cycling events going on so make sure you check what’s going on in the city before you arrive.

 Feel like 1 million dollars at Swarovski Crystal Worlds

 Even though Swarovski World is just outside of the city (it’ll take you about 45 minutes to get there), it is definitely one of the best things to do in Innsbruck.

 Yes, they sell lots of diamonds and crystals there.
 No, you don’t need to buy all the diamonds and crystals there.
 As you can see, it is an amazing place for photos though.
 Tickets cost £15 per person and this place is fun for the whole family.
 Also, the art & architecture there is spot on.
 Personally, I would say this is one of the best things to do in Innsbruck in summer – again, I just love the architecture here.